pandudw/subdomain-scanner/README.md

 ## Overview
-This is a simple subdomain scanner written in Python using request library.
+This is a simple subdomain scanner written in Python using request library and the method used is brute forcing